Richland County Court Records

 Online Searches

-The Richland County Clerk of Courts provides an online case search portal where the public can look up civil and criminal cases filed in the Court of Common Pleas, General Division.
-Users can search by party name, case number, or attorney name.
-The system displays docket entries, filing dates, and case-status information at no charge.
+The Richland County Clerk of Courts offers an online case search portal where you can look up civil and criminal cases filed in the Court of Common Pleas, General Division.
+Search by party name, case number, or attorney name to see docket entries, filing dates, and current case status — all at no charge.

-For the Domestic Relations Division, the Clerk’s office maintains a separate Domestic Relations case search tool.
-The Juvenile Division case search is also accessible online, though certain records involving minors are restricted from public view.
+The Clerk's office also maintains a separate Domestic Relations case search tool for family law matters.
+The Juvenile Division case search is available online as well, though records involving minors are subject to restrictions.

-The Mansfield Municipal Court offers its own case search system covering misdemeanor criminal cases, traffic violations, and civil matters within the court’s jurisdiction.
+The Mansfield Municipal Court has its own case search system covering misdemeanor criminal cases, traffic violations, and civil matters within its jurisdiction.

-At the state level, the Ohio Supreme Court case information portal provides access to appellate decisions and certain trial-court data submitted to the state system.
+At the state level, the Ohio Supreme Court case information portal gives you access to appellate decisions and certain trial-court data submitted to the state system.

 In-Person Access

-Visitors may search records at the Richland County Clerk of Courts office during regular business hours.
-Public-access computer terminals are available at the courthouse.
-Staff can assist with locating specific case files, though they cannot provide legal advice.
+You can search records at the Richland County Clerk of Courts office during regular business hours.
+Public-access computer terminals are available at the courthouse, and staff can help you locate specific case files — though they cannot give legal advice.

 Mail Requests

-Written requests should be directed to the appropriate clerk’s office and include the full names of the parties, the case number (if known), and the type of record sought.
-Include a self-addressed stamped envelope and any applicable fees.
+Send a written request to the appropriate clerk's office.
+Include the full names of the parties, the case number if you have it, and the type of record you need.
+Attach a self-addressed stamped envelope and any applicable fees.

 Key Office Locations

-General office hours for the Clerk of Courts and Probate Court are Monday through Friday, 8:00 a.m. to 4:00 p.m.
+The Clerk of Courts and Probate Court are open Monday through Friday, 8:00 a.m. to 4:00 p.m.

 Are Court Records Public in Richland County?

-Ohio has a strong tradition of public access to government records.
+Ohio has a strong tradition of open government records.
 The Ohio Public Records Act (Ohio Revised Code Section 149.43) establishes that all records kept by public offices — including courts — are presumptively open for inspection and copying.
-Any person may request public records, and the records custodian must provide them within a reasonable period.
-No requester is obligated to state the reason for the request.
+Anyone can request public records, and the records custodian must provide them within a reasonable time.
+You don't have to explain why you're asking.

-The Ohio Supreme Court has also adopted the Rules of Superintendence for the Courts of Ohio, which include specific provisions addressing public access to court records.
-Rule 44 through Rule 47 of the Superintendence Rules define what constitutes a “court record”, establish the presumption of public access, and outline the categories of information that must be restricted or redacted before release.
+The Ohio Supreme Court has also adopted the Rules of Superintendence for the Courts of Ohio, which include specific provisions on public access to court records.
+Rules 44 through 47 define what counts as a court record, establish the presumption of public access, and spell out what categories of information must be restricted or redacted before release.

 Information That Must Be Restricted or Redacted

-Under Superintendence Rule 44 and Rule 45, the following types of information are not publicly available or must be removed before a record is released:
+Under Superintendence Rules 44 and 45, certain types of information are not publicly available or must be removed before a record is released:

-- Records of juvenile proceedings (subject to limited exceptions)
+• Records of juvenile proceedings (with limited exceptions)

-Courts also have discretion to seal records on a case-by-case basis when the presumption of open access is outweighed by a higher interest such as personal safety or privacy.
-A motion to seal must demonstrate that specific, identifiable harm would result from public disclosure.
+Courts also have discretion to seal records on a case-by-case basis when a compelling privacy or safety interest outweighs the presumption of openness.
+Any motion to seal must show that specific, identifiable harm would result from public disclosure.

 Obtaining Copies

-Certified copies of court records from the Clerk of Courts cost $1.00 per page, with an additional certification fee.
-Requests can be made in person at the clerk’s window or by mail.
-The Probate Court, Domestic Relations Division, and Juvenile Division each maintain their own fee schedules, though charges for standard copies are generally consistent across divisions.
+Certified copies of court records from the Clerk of Courts cost $1.00 per page, plus a certification fee.
+You can request copies in person at the clerk's window or by mail.
+The Probate Court, Domestic Relations Division, and Juvenile Division each set their own fee schedules, though standard copy charges are generally consistent across divisions.

 Richland County Criminal Court Records

-Criminal cases in Richland County are prosecuted at two primary levels.
+Criminal cases in Richland County move through two main levels.
 Felonies are tried in the Richland County Court of Common Pleas, General Division.
-Misdemeanors, traffic offenses, and certain ordinance violations are heard in the Mansfield Municipal Court or in Mayor’s Courts operating in smaller communities such as Shelby, Lexington, Ontario, and Bellville.
+Misdemeanors, traffic offenses, and ordinance violations go to the Mansfield Municipal Court or to Mayors Courts in smaller communities such as Shelby, Lexington, Ontario, and Bellville.

 Searching Criminal Records

-The Clerk of Courts’ online case search covers felony and some misdemeanor cases filed in the General Division.
-Users can search by defendant name or case number to view charges, hearing dates, dispositions, and sentencing information for cases that have not been sealed or expunged.
+The Clerk of Courts online case search covers felony and some misdemeanor cases filed in the General Division.
+Search by defendant name or case number to view charges, hearing dates, dispositions, and sentencing information for cases that haven't been sealed or expunged.

 Sealed and Expunged Records

-Ohio law permits individuals to apply for sealing or expungement of certain criminal records under ORC 2953.31 through 2953.61.
-Once a record is sealed, it is removed from public databases and is accessible only to law enforcement and certain authorized agencies.
-A sealed record will not appear in standard clerk searches.
+Ohio law allows individuals to apply for sealing or expungement of certain criminal records under ORC 2953.31 through 2953.61.
+Once a record is sealed, it disappears from public databases and is accessible only to law enforcement and certain authorized agencies — it won't show up in a standard clerk search.

 Criminal Background Checks

-The Ohio Bureau of Criminal Investigation (BCI) administers the state’s fingerprint-based criminal background check system, known as WebCheck.
-Background checks conducted through BCI search both the state repository and, if requested, FBI records.
-The fee for a BCI-only check is $22, while a combined BCI and FBI check costs $44.
-These checks are typically conducted at authorized WebCheck locations, not through the Clerk of Courts.
+The Ohio Bureau of Criminal Investigation (BCI) runs the state's fingerprint-based criminal background check system, called WebCheck.
+A BCI-only check costs $22; a combined BCI and FBI check costs $44.
+These checks are conducted at authorized WebCheck locations, not through the Clerk of Courts.

-For non-fingerprint-based searches, the OCA’s statewide court records are accessible through the Ohio courts’ online systems.
-Employers, landlords, and individuals may also request certified copies of specific case dispositions from the Clerk of Courts or the Mansfield Municipal Court Clerk.
+For non-fingerprint-based searches, Ohio's statewide court records are accessible through the courts' online systems.
+Employers, landlords, and individuals can also request certified copies of specific case dispositions directly from the Clerk of Courts or the Mansfield Municipal Court Clerk.

 Richland County Sheriff's Office

-The Sheriff’s Office may provide limited information about arrests, bookings, and current inmates.
+The Sheriff's Office can provide limited information about arrests, bookings, and current inmates.
 Contact:

 Richland County Sheriff's Office